Acupuncture and Depression

 Acupuncture as good as counseling for depression

 For this study, researchers recruited 755 people with moderate to severe depression.
 Participants were split up into 3 groups:

 - 302 received 12 weekly acupuncture sessions

-- 302 received weekly counselling sessions
+- 302 received weekly counseling sessions

 - 151 received only their usual care

-After 3 months, the participants who received acupuncture saw the most improvement (and those benefits remained for an additional 3 months after treatment stopped), followed closely by the participants who received counselling.
+After 3 months, the participants who received acupuncture saw the most improvement (and those benefits remained for an additional 3 months after treatment stopped), followed closely by the participants who received counseling.
 Those who received neither treatment improved the least.